 A subspecies of the Eastern gorilla (the other being the lowland gorilla), the mountain gorilla is the largest primate in the world, and also one of the most endangered.
-Poaching and habitat destruction has led to a situation in which there are only 840 mountain gorillas remaining in the wild, with the majority of these residing in Rwanda and Uganda.
+Poaching and habitat destruction have led to a situation in which there are only 840 mountain gorillas remaining in the wild, with the majority of those residing in Rwanda and Uganda.

-Unlike the smaller primates that spend a great deal of their lives in trees, mountain gorillas are ground-dwellers who prefer to live in open canopy forests where light reaches the forest floor.
+Unlike the smaller primates that spend a lot of their lives in trees, mountain gorillas are ground-dwellers who prefer to live in open canopy forests where light reaches the forest floor.
 They are herbivores whose diet consists of roots, leaves, vines, stems, and bamboo.